msackton/taelgarverse1720/docs/things/magic-items/phasing-stones.md

 ---
+headerVersion: 2023.11.25
 displayDefaults: {defArt: ''}
-tags: [item/magical, status/needswork/notes, status/unknown]
+tags: [item]
 aliases: [Phasing Stone]
+ancestry: giant
 typeOf: stone
+subTypeOf: magic
 hide: [navigation]
 title: Phasing Stones
 ---
 # Phasing Stones
->[!info]+ Information
-> (magical stone)
+:octicons-info-24:{ .lg .middle } **[Giant](<../../species/children-of-the-riving/giants.md>) Magic Stone**

 Phasing stones are ancient fragments of magical energy that power the reality-twisting constructions of the giants.

-Once capable of reshaping the very fabric of the world, since [The Riving](<../../events/ancient/the-riving.md>) they have been reduced in effect.
-Nonetheless, an intact phasing stone is still capable of powering significant magical effects, such as skyships.
+Each phasing stone is a unique construction, that embeds something of another plane into its very fabric, and allows the attuned user, with enough skill and practice, to manipulate that planar energy in a potent way.